Sudhir365/Sudhir365/README.md

 - 👋 Hi, I’m Sudhir
 - 👀 I’m interested in ... data
-- 🌱 I’m currently learning ...
-Data analyst
+- 🌱 I have learnt...
+Data analyst & now looking for a job.
-- 💞️ I’m looking to collaborate on ... https://www.linkedin.com/in/sudhir-kumar-1888b1286/
+- 🤝 I’m looking to collaborate on ... https://www.linkedin.com/in/sudhir-kumar-1888b1286/
 - 📫 How to reach me ... https://www.linkedin.com/in/sudhir-kumar-1888b1286/

 <!---